matyasbohacek/assets2024-demo/README.md

 mv tmp PoseGPT/
 ```

-6. This may not be necessaty, but we found that some machines require additional setup of the gcc and g++ versions:
+6. This step may not be necessary on your machine, but we found that some machines require additional setup of the gcc and g++ versions:

 ```shell
 find ./assets/PoseGPT/ -type f -exec sed -i 's/gcc-7/gcc-11/g' {} +
 find ./assets/PoseGPT/ -type f -exec sed -i 's/g++-7/g++-11/g' {} +
 ```

-7. Finally, install necessary models from the `sign-segmentation` repo `https://github.com/RenzKa/sign-segmentation` and place them in `./sign-segmentation/models`.
+7. Finally, install necessary models from the `sign-segmentation` repo and place them in `./sign-segmentation/models`.

 ## Customization